hdchung90/davidchung/[CSCS 530] Assignment4_modelProposal.md

  3-(1) connect nodes using _bdexInfo_<br>

 &nbsp;

+*LS COMMENTS: Great to see you are plannning on getting to using real data for this.
+I would suggest doing an abstract version first to make sure everything is working as expected, and then incorporating the more realistic data.*

 ### 5) Assessment and Outcome Measures
 The outcome measure is the size of the largest cluster size in the network.
+8
 1. Record the largest cluster size for every 5% of random edges removed
 2. Record the largest cluster size for every 5% of edges with female attributes removed
 3. Analyze if both removals exhibit a sudden collapse in the size

 &nbsp;

+*LS COMMENTS: Solid initial approach.
+Depending on the network size and density, it might also be interesting to see the number of disconnected components that are produced.
+Also, how are you defining "collapse" here?*

 ### 6) Parameter Sweep
 The parameter that I would be changing are the number of edges removed from the network.
 Ideally, it is best to test for every edge to be removed from the network.
 However it might not be possible due to the data size constraints.
 According to the complex network literature, many social networks exhibit collapsing behaviors before 30% of the nodes (or edges) are removed.
 Following the literature, I will first remove at most 30% of the total edges and observe the outcomes.

+*LS COMMENTS: Very well-thought out approach for a model that should prove very flexible for future elaborations.
+If you end up having enough time, you might also consider adding another level of complexity by simulating diffusion processes in the resulting networks.
+Another direction to consider would be looking at non-random removal wherein, for instance, the likelihood of an edge being removed depends on it being connected to a company that has had other edges dropped.
+Good start!
+19/20*